marhcouto/distributed-timeline-service/README.md

 ## Run the frontend

-To run our frontend directly run the following steps need to be taken:
+To run our frontend directly, run the following steps need to be taken:

 Installation of dependencies:
 ```